-In today’s post, I’m sharing some interesting facts you might be surprised to learn about the book of Song of Solomon through an excerpt from my study, His Banner Over Me Is Pursuing Love:
+In today’s post, I’m sharing some interesting facts you might be surprised to learn about the book of Song of Solomon through an excerpt from my book, His Banner Over Me Is Pursuing Love:

 Song of Solomon is one of the thirty-nine books of the Old Testament and was written in Jerusalem around 1000 BC by Solomon during the early years of his reign as king.

 He also wrote Ecclesiastes and most of the book of Proverbs.

 All three books are sandwiched between the Psalms and Isaiah, beginning with Proverbs and ending with Song of Solomon.

 Depending on which translation you have, this book is titled Song of Solomon or Song of Songs.

 It is referred to as Canticles in the Vulgate, the earliest Latin translation of the Bible.

 In the Jewish Bible (Tanakh), it is referred to as Song of Songs and grouped together with Ruth, Lamentations, Ecclesiastes, and Esther—also known as the Five Megilloth (scrolls).

 For the purposes of simplification in this study, the book will most generally be referred to as the Song.